20 Easy Tie Dye Patterns for Kids (Perfect for Summer 2026)

 2. Crumple Tie Dye from Pineapple Paper Co.

-The crumple pattern is the easiest tie dye pattern.
+The crumple tie-dye pattern is the easiest tie dye pattern.
 This pattern is great for young kids or beginners because you really can’t go wrong.
 Use a single color for a simple look or different colors for more vibrant results!

 3. Stripe Tie Dye from Art Beat Box